AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 ![](assets/check-sdk-options.png)

-- **Install an SDK** - Will bring up the requestor to install an SDK for.
+- **Install an SDK** - Will bring up the requestor to install an SDK.
-- **Remove this setting** - Will remove the setting in the Nova project (not the oringal Flash Builder one) which will end up using the default SDK.
+- **Remove this setting** - Will remove the setting in the Nova project (not the imported Flash Builder one) which will end up using the Default SDK.
 - **Ignore for now** - This will just dismiss the message.
-If you need you need to either install it yourself or will have to change the project's SDK setting:
+If you need to either install it yourself or will have to change the project's SDK setting:

    1. Go into your **Project → Project Settings...**
    2. Scroll down to the **Compiler → AIR/Flex SDK version**.